 For a relaxed family outing, book an organized trip to the mountains!
 For families with children used to hiking, I recommend Easy Hiking Day in the National Park of Mount Parnitha.

-Best day trips from Athens with Kids
+Best day trips from Athens with Children

 If you want to leave the city behind you for a day and escape to the countryside or an island, have a look at my below suggestions.

 These places are about two hours away from Athens.
-If Athens is your base, I would recommend doing this in an organized way and not drive there yourself.
+If Athens is your base, I would recommend doing this in an organized way and not driving there yourself.
 You may be tired after your visit, especially in the summer.

 If reviewed some of these tours and I believe that the Argolis: Full-Day Tour in Mycenae, Epidaurus & Nafplio tour is suitable for families.
 Click here for more information.